Iceland COVID-19 Regulations – info updated 16 November, 2021.

 Please note: The information provided is subject to change without notice by the government agencies of Iceland, the US and Canada.
 We cannot be held responsible for any expenses incurred due to changes in testing requirements either before or during your travels.

-As of July 27th Iceland have re-introduced domestic COVID-19 restrictions including masking and 1 metre social distancing requirements.
+Effective until the 08 December, 2021, Iceland has re-introduced domestic COVID-19 restrictions including masking and 1 metre social distancing requirements.
 For details check here.

 Who can visit Iceland?

 Passengers fully vaccinated against COVID-19 or recovered from a previous COVID-19 infection.

 Can you visit Iceland?
 Yes.
 From April 6, 2021, all travelers – regardless of origin – are welcome to visit Iceland if they can show either:

 - certificate of full vaccination against COVID.
 Read what certificates are accepted on the official Directorate of Health page.
 (Mixed vaccinations are accepted ie. Astra Zeneca & Pfizer, Astra Zeneca & Moderna, Pfizer & Moderna.
 As long as the vaccine is listed on the Directorate of Health page as being acceptable.

 - certificate of previous COVID infection.
 Read what certificates are accepted on the official Directorate of Health page.